-Re commendations (3 Rd Edition) Comply Explanation Pri Principle 1: Lay solid foundations for management and oversight continued isted entity should: have and disclose a process for periodically evaluating the performance of the Board, its committees and individual Directors; and disclose, in relation to each reporting period, whether a performance evaluation was undertaken in the reporting period in accordance with that process.
+Recommendations (3 Rd Edition) Comply Explanation Principle 1: Lay solid foundations for manage ment and oversight continued Recommendation 1.6 A listed entity should: a. have and disclose a process for periodically evaluating the performance of the Board, its committees and individual Directors; and b. disclose, in relation to each reporting period, whether a performance evaluation was undertaken in the reporting period in accordance with that process.
 YES a.
 The Company's Nomination Committee (or, in its absence, the Board) is responsible for evaluating the performance of the Board, its committees and individual Directors on an annual basis.
 It may do so with the aid of an independent advisor.
 The process for this is set out in the Company's Corporate Governance Plan, which is available on the Company's website. b.
 The Company's Corporate Governance Plan requires the Company to disclose whether or not performance evaluations were conducted during the relevant reporting period.
-The Company intends to complete performance evaluations in respect of the Board, its committees (if any) and individual Directors for the each financial year in accordance with the above process. isted entity should: have and disclose a process for periodically evaluating the performance of its senior executives; and disclose, in relation to each reporting period, whether a performance evaluation was undertaken in the reporting period in accordance with that process.
+The Company intends to complete performance evaluations in respect of the Board, its committees (if any) and individual Directors for each financial year in accordance with the above process.
+Recommendation 1.7 A listed entity should: a. have and disclose a process for periodically evaluating the performance of its senior executives; and b. disclose, in relation to each reporting period, whether a performance evaluation was undertaken in the reporting period in accordance with that process.
 YES a.
 The Company's Nomination Committee (or, in its absence, the Board) is responsible for evaluating the performance of the Company's senior executives on an annual basis.
 The Company's Remuneration Committee (or, in its absence, the Board) is responsible for evaluating the remuneration of the Company's senior executives on an annual basis.
 A senior executive, for these purposes, means key management personnel (as defined in the Corporations Act) other than a non-executive Director.
 The applicable processes for these evaluations can be found in the Company's Corporate Governance Plan, which is available on the Company's website. b.
-The Company's Corporate Governance Plan requires the Company's Corporate Governance Plan requires the Company to disclose whether or not performance evaluations were conducted during the relevant reporting period.
+The Company's Corporate Governance Plan requires the Company to disclose whether or not performance evaluations were conducted during the relevant reporting period.
 The Company intends to complete performance evaluations in respect of the senior executives (if any) for each financial year in accordance with the applicable processes.